terrafloww/rasteret/README.md

     (77.56, 13.02)
 ])

-# Use the total bounds of all polygons above
+# Get the total bounds of all polygons above
-# OR give an even larger AOI that covers all your future analysis areas
-# like AOI of a State or a Country
 bbox = aoi1_polygon.union(aoi2_polygon).bounds
+# OR
+# give even larger AOI bounds that covers all your future analysis areas
+# eg., Polygon of a State or a Country
+# bbox = country_polygon.bounds
 ```

 ### 2. Configure Rasteret